 Try not to judge yourself for your thoughts, but also challenge them – what evidence do you have for this thinking?
 Is it logical?
 Is it based on fact or is it a story you have made up in your head over time, that you can’t predict?

 “You made a joke last week that offended me”

 This is sort of like putting a constant Instagram filter of ‘negativity’ over every experience you have with your partner, zooming in on these negative experiences.
 In an argument you may bring up historical events that seem like you are putting your partner on trial.
 “Well, you didn’t talk to me at that event last week, or you forgot to book that one service or get that thing fixed last week”.

 This is where gratitude and journalling can come in handy.
-(Hand) writing out positive things that have occured helps you remember them, as it brings in many of your senses.
+(Hand) writing out positive things that have occurred helps you remember them, as it brings in many of your senses.

-Buy yourself a notebook to write in and make a point of writing the follwoing in it each day
+Buy yourself a notebook to write in and make a point of writing the following in it each day

 Gratitude – Write down three things you are grateful for each day.

 Journalling – Write down about 3 things you enjoyed about the day.
 What did you do, where were you and who were you with, what was it about this that you enjoyed?
 Maybe you read a positive quote that resonated with you, had a laugh over something.

 Write about it, so you can read back on some of your favourite days and experiences and thoughts you have had about your special someone, and how they have helped you and others in your life.